 Our LP formulation depends on a directed acyclic graph (DAG) representation of the application's computation and communication dependencies, which we obtain from an MPI tracing library.
 The DAG edges correspond to communication and computation (tasks), while the DAG vertices correspond to MPI function calls.
 Figure 2 shows an example DAG and one potential execution timeline.
+In general, all applications can be represented in DAG form, but obtaining the information necessary to construct the DAG may require instrumentation of communication or library calls.

 Each task can be run in a number of configurations, each associated with a unique power and duration.
 Table 1 lists sample configurations.
 The power-constrained performance optimization problem is an instance of a larger class of problems, namely Multi-Mode Resource-Constrained Project Scheduling Problems, or MM-RCPSPs.
-Drawing on existing treatments of such problems by Koné et al. [17] and Artigues et al. [3], we adapt previous solution strategies to the problem at hand.
+Drawing on existing treatments of such problems by Koné et al. [18] and Artigues et al. [3], we adapt previous solution strategies to the problem at hand.
 Our treatment of the problem differs from previous solutions in that we present a linearization of the event-based formulation that results in realistic, verifiable schedules, as we will show in Section 3.3.